pierangeloc/programs-as-data/presentation/deckset.md

 2. Keep documentation _always_ aligned with code
 3. Make solution stack-agnostic

 ^ A quick digression on orthogonality.
-Orthogonal is a language borrowed from Algebra/Geometry, where in the same way orthogonal vector or spaces don't possibly affect each other, here we mean that solving one problem should not affect the solution of the other ones
+Orthogonality means that solving one problem should not affect the solution of the other ones

 ---

-### Define a _Language_ to _describe the Problem_
+### Define a _Language_ to _describe our solution_

-^The solution is: Start with a language that accurately describes the problem
+^The solution is: Start with a language that accurately describes the solution

 ---

-# Model the problem - not the solution
+# Model the solution

 ```scala
 sealed trait ErrorCondition